Looking for a new Netflix obsession to see you through this stuttering start to 2021? You've come to the right place.

 When their characters' husbands (Martin Sheen, Sam Waterston) drop the bombshell that they've been having an affair (at what becomes a very awkward dinner table!), the unlikely friends then form a bond that's both hilarious and charming as they figure out how to move on with their lives.

-And while the comedy drama, now five-series-strong, may not sound like something you need to see in 4K, that superior resolution is certainly a bonus for those San Diego's La Jolla beach scenes, which are bound to give you holiday cravings.
+And while the comedy drama, now six-series-strong, may not sound like something you need to see in 4K, that superior resolution is certainly a bonus for those San Diego's La Jolla beach scenes, which are bound to give you holiday cravings.
 (Sorry.)

 Wild Wild Country